Ben-Voris/Mac-notes/Mac-Photos-Issue-after-Consolidate.md

 While troubleshooting this bug, I used `exiftool` to display the metadata of the the "consolidated" file and see that this step rewrites some of the metadata in the new file.
 (I used `osxphotos` to get the file name within `~/Photos`.)
-I don’t know if it updates the SQLite db with those changes.
+I don’t know if `Photos` updates its SQLite db with those changes.

 I wondered if the exif data might contain something that Apple doesn’t like, so I rewrote the metadata using `exiftool`’s `-unsafe` option.
 As I understand